The Kid whose Mum Kept Possums in Her Bra

 Teachers’ Notes

-The Kid whose Mum Kept Possums in her Bra began when I was visiting my mum in my hometown, Albury.
+The Kid whose Mum Kept Possums in her Bra began long ago when I visited my mother in my hometown, Albury.
 Mum and I were walking down the main street when Mum saw her friend.’
 Hey what’s down your bra today,’ Mum called (loudly).

 They laughed while I looked around hoping no one I knew was nearby.

-Mum’s friend continued walking and I asked why Mum had made the strange comment.
+As Mum’s friend continued walking, I asked about the strange comment.

-It seems Mum’s friend was a wildlife carer who was looking after a newborn possum.
+It seems Mum’s friend was a wildlife carer looking after a newborn possum.
 The possum needed to be kept at body temperature and usually slept snuggled in a pouch by the fire.
-But Mum’s friend wanted to go out to her School for Senior’s Art class.
+But Mum’s friend wanted to go to her School for Seniors’ Art class.
 She was worried that if she left the possum home, the fire might go out and the possum could get cold and die.